TheRincon/gc_plotter/README.md

 ---

 Finally, there is a histogram function to see what the bins are graphically.
+If you would like to use the "histoplot" please install ggplot2 from R. (install.packages(""ggplot2")).

 ```bash
 /path/to/gc.sh exophiala.genome.fasta 1000 h green black